SAVE 20% ON SUBSCRIPTION NOW AVAILABLE

 Your cart

-Beauty jargon glossary
+The ultimate beauty jargon glossary

 Let’s be honest: the beauty industry doesn’t make it easy for newcomers.
 If you’re trying to begin your skin journey, it can be incredibly daunting when influencers are throwing around words like hyaluronic acid and AHAs - it all sounds like something out of a chemistry lab.